Puma (brand): Going public

 Puma became a public company in 1986, and thereafter was listed on the Börse München and Frankfurt Stock Exchange; its first profit since the IPO was registered in 1994.
-In May 1989, Rudolf's sons Armin and Gerd Dassler sold their 72 percent stake in Puma to Swiss business Cosa Liebermann SA.
-The company acquired Scandinavian Tretorn Group in 2001, later sold to Authentic Brands Group in 2015.
+In May 1989, Rudolf's sons Armin and Gerd Dassler sold their 72% stake in Puma to Swiss business Cosa Liebermann SA.
+In 2001, Puma bought Scandinavian Tretorn Group, and in 2015 sold it to Authentic Brands Group.
 For the fiscal year 2003, the company had revenue of €1.274 billion, and majority shareholder Monarchy/Regency sold its shareholdings to a broad base of institutional investors.

 In February 2007, Puma reported that its profits had fallen by 26% to €32.8 million ($43 million; £22 million) during the final three months of 2006.
-Most of the decline in profits was due to higher costs linked to its expansion; sales rose by more than a third to €480.6 million.
-In early April, Puma's shares rose €29.25 per share, or about 10.2%, to €315.24 per share.
+Most of the decline was due to higher costs linked to its expansion; sales rose by more than a third to €480.6 million.
+In early April, Puma's share price rose by €29.25, or about 10.2%, to €315.24 per share.
 On 10 April, the French conglomerate PPR (which became Kering in 2013) announced that it had bought a 27% stake in Puma, clearing the way for a full takeover.
 The deal valued Puma at €5.3 billion.
-PPR said that it would launch a friendly takeover of Puma, worth €330 a share, once the acquisition of the smaller stake was completed.
+PPR said that it would launch a friendly takeover, worth €330 per share, once the acquisition of the smaller stake was completed.
 The board of Puma welcomed the move, saying it was fair and in the firm's best interests.
 As of July 2007, PPR owned over 60% of Puma stock.

 In 2008, Melody Harris-Jensbach was appointed deputy chief executive officer; designer and artist Hussein Chalayan became creative director, and Puma acquired a majority stake in Chalayan's fashion business.